WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an3/an3.17.pli.md

 ---
-title: Attabyābādhasutta - Self-Infliction of Harm
+title: Attabyābādha sutta - Self-Infliction of Harm
 description: The Buddha explains how bodily, verbal, and mental misconduct lead to self-infliction of harm.
 fetter: ill-will,conceit
 tags: an,an3,conduct,ill-will,conceit